Happy Earth Month friends! We're sharing 25 sustainable actions that we can all take to celebrate and protect this wonderful place we call home.

 2. Pick up trash in the neighborhood.
 Gloves on, let's go!

-3. Make a vegan meal!
+3. Eat vegan for a day!
 You don't have to go fully vegan to reap the environmental benefits of eating less meat.
-Test out one meal and see what you think!
-Here's a list of vegan bloggers to help you find a recipe!
+Test out one day and see what you think!
+Here's a list of vegan bloggers to help you find recipes!

 4. Learn about climate justice.
 Climate change disproportionately impacts low-income communities and communities of color.
 A true environmentalist needs to know how these dynamics work!